 Sign up for Orientation

 - Orientation is MANDATORY – If this is your first time as a degree seeking student at UConn Stamford you are required to attend Orientation in order to register for classes.

 - Sign up for a session on line (beginning Mid April)

 - Sessions are available on a first come, first served basis.

 - Deadline to register for Orientation:

 - Review the Course Placement website and, if applicable, complete the Math Placement Exam.
 You will see a link for the Math Placement Exam at the bottom of the Math Placement webpage.
-NOTE: If your major requires that you take the Math Placement Exam before Orientation and you do not do so, you WILL NOT BE ABLE to register for Precalculus, Calculus 1 or Calculus 2 at Orientation.
-On the Math Placement webpage you can see a list of majors that have to take the MPE.
+NOTE: If your major requires that you take the Math Placement Exam before Orientation and you do not do so, you WILL NOT BE ABLE to register for and calculus during Orientation.
+On the Math Placement webpage you can see a list of majors that require the MPE.

 - Review the Course Placement website and, if applicable, complete the Math Placement Exam.